teamzephyr/zephyr-2024/artifacts/playbook/README.md

 ######  It takes few mins to deploy to cloud, target url will be given on the screen

-Go to Online Postman  to test  rest endpoints
+######Go to Online Postman  to test rest endpoints, please replace TARGETURL with cloud app url given in above step

 https://web.postman.co/
 type below rest endpoints for validation